Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 A clinical psychologist providing therapy operates within a relatively clear ethical framework: serve the client, maintain confidentiality, refer when outside competence, do not exploit the power differential.
 A forensic psychologist conducting a court-ordered risk assessment for a parole board operates within a completely different configuration: the obligation runs to the court and to public safety, the person being assessed is not a client in any therapeutic sense, confidentiality protections are substantially attenuated, and the power differential may be explicitly deployed in the service of a legal outcome that the assessed person does not want.
 Applying general clinical ethics to this context without modification produces systematic ethical errors.

-This is why the APA developed the Specialty Guidelines for Forensic Psychology in 1991 (revised 2013), and why the BPS Division of Forensic Psychology issued its own Practice Guidelines in 2017 that go considerably beyond the BPS's generic ethical framework.
+These conditions explain why the APA developed the Specialty Guidelines for Forensic Psychology in 1991 (revised 2013), and why the BPS Division of Forensic Psychology issued its own Practice Guidelines in 2017 that go considerably beyond the BPS's generic ethical framework.
 India's regulatory position is more fragmented: the Mental Healthcare Act 2017 and the Rehabilitation Council of India framework together define the context in which Indian clinical psychologists work in forensic settings, but neither document was designed specifically for forensic practice, and the gaps this creates are not always filled by professional society guidance.

 Section 1 (Responsibilities) establishes the orientation of the document: forensic psychologists are obligated to promote accuracy and honesty in the legal system and to strive for accuracy, impartiality, and fairness in forensic assessments.
 The section distinguishes between the forensic practitioner's obligations to the legal system as a whole and their obligations to the individual parties involved.